CartoDB/carto.js/doc/api_methods.md

 Infowindows provide additional interactivity for your published map, controlled by layer events.
 It enables interaction and overrides the layer interactivity.
 A pop-up information window appears when a viewer clicks, or hovers their mouse over, select data on your map.

 **Note:** By default, the `vis.addInfowindow` code enables interactivity for the infowindow with the "click" action.
-If you are using the "hover" action for your infowindow, you will still have to enable interactivity with 'viz.addInfowindow`, and include additional parameters for the hover action.
-See [?] for details.
+If you are using the "hover" action for your infowindow, you will still have to enable interactivity with 'viz.addInfowindow`, and include additional parameters for the hover action with the `visOverlay` options.

 #### Arguments

 Option | Description
 --- | ---
-map | native map object or leaflet. infowindowTemplate | the script type and id defined in your infowindow_template templateType | the infowindow type defined with [Mustache template](http://mustache.github.io/mustache.5.html) placeholders. click action | By default, the "click" action is enabled when infowindow interactivity is added to the code. hover action | If you want the infowindow to appear with the "hover" action, you must define these additional hover parameters: options |
+map | native map object or leaflet. infowindowTemplate | the script type and id defined in your infowindow_template. templateType | the infowindow type defined with [Mustache template](http://mustache.github.io/mustache.5.html) placeholders. click | By default, the "click" action is enabled when infowindow interactivity is added to the `vis.addInfowindow` code. hover | If you want the infowindow to appear with the "hover" action, you must define the additional hover parameters with the `vis.addOverlay` code: options |
 --- | ---
-&#124;_ type | add facebook and twitter share buttons.
+&#124;_ type | defines the `vis.addOverlay` [option](#visaddoverlayoptions)
+) as infowindow.
 &#124;_ layer | cartodb layer (or sublayer).
-&#124;_ template | ?
+&#124;_ template | the tooltip content wrapper for the hover template.
-&#124;_ position | ?
+&#124;_ position | defines position of the hover action.
 &#124;_ fields | array of column names.

 **Tip:** If you are customizing your infowindow with CartoDB.js, reference the [CSS library](https://github.com/CartoDB/cartodb.js/tree/develop/themes/css/infowindow) for the latest stylesheet code.